 On ‘Ethnicity’ and the Twitter rant

 The Twitter ‘debate’ obviously considered none of this.
 It was sparked by the reaction of one commentator who claimed the BBC was motivated by ‘political correctness’ to portray a dark-skinned pairing of father and son in a cartoon about Roman Britain.
 The commentator was publicly humiliated on social media for his flagrant ignorance of the history and archaeology of Roman Britain.
-It is widely known in academia and in popular texts of the last 2-3 decades that Britannia not only built upon complex interactions between Iron Age peoples along the Atlantic seaboard, but saw the arrival of range of many new people from across the Empire and beyond – including soldiers, merchants and slaves.
+It is widely known in academia and in popular texts of the last 2-3 decades (and indeed, there is a history of discussing this going back to the 19th century) that Britannia not only built upon complex interactions between Iron Age peoples along the Atlantic seaboard, but saw the arrival of range of many new people from across the Empire and beyond – including soldiers, merchants and slaves.
 Crudely, this can be readily seen as an ‘ethnically diverse’ society.
 While the far-right commentator was dogged in insisting Roman Britain was ‘white’ (whatever that means), there is palpable archaeological and historical evidence to the contrary.

 The BBC Cartoon